sidjoshi001/seotools/README.md

-# SEOTools - SEO Tools for Laravel and Lumen
+# SEOTools - SEO Tools for Laravel and Lumen Modified By Siddharth

 SEOTools is a package for **Laravel 5+** and **Lumen** that provides helpers for some common SEO techniques.